CORE-SNU/MPC-PEARL/README.md

 ### 3.3 Evaluation and Visualization
 To see how trained agent navigates among dynamic environment, run following line:
 ```
-$ python test_navigation.py ./configs/Navigation_MPC.json ./output/Navigation_MPC/[EXP_WANT_TO_VISUALIZE]
+python test_navigation.py ./configs/Navigation_MPC.json ./output/Navigation_MPC/[EXP_WANT_TO_VISUALIZE]
 ```
 Note that configuration file should match between trainig and testing.
+Result summary will appear in `./results_total_[TEST_TIME].csv`

+Followings can be given as options for `test_navigation.py`
-Navigation video and performance metric will be saved in `.gif` foramt and `./results_total_[TEST_TIME].csv` respectively.
+- `--video` : Navigation video will be saved in `.gif` foramt.
+Default = False

-To test trained agent on out-of-distribution task, go to `./out_of_distribution_test` and run above line again.
-Make sure to copy trained weights under `./out_of_distribution_test/output/Navigation_MPC`
+- `--mpc_only`: If true, the agent will only use MPC for navigation.
+Default = False
+- `--num_trajs`: Number of adaptation steps to use.
+Default = 10

 ## 4. Build New Tasks